Mount Sinai Hospital, New York City

 The hospital began to broaden its goals and its mission during the Civil War when it opened its doors to injured Union soldiers.
 The hospital dropped the sectarian designation, and by 1872 had become the Mount Sinai Hospital with a new location on Lexington Avenue on the Upper East Side.
 In its new location the hospital grew and began to specialize in things like pediatric medicine, dermatology, and neurology.
 The Mount Sinai Hospital School of Nursing opened in 1881 and trained nearly 5,000 nurses before closing in the 1970s.

 The experts that treat mesothelioma patients at Mount Sinai individualize treatment plans, but they also make every attempt to use the least invasive procedures that will be effective.
-Together the surgeons, pulmonologists, medical oncologists, pathologists, radiologists, and others decide on what procedures and treatments will be best for each patient, while trying to avoid highly invasive procedures that are risk and leave patients with less quality of life.
+Together the surgeons, pulmonologists, medical oncologists, pathologists, radiologists, and others decide on what procedures and treatments will be best for each patient, while trying to avoid highly invasive, risky procedures that leave patients with a lower quality of life.
 Patients struggling with mesothelioma can also expect to get additional supportive care at Mount Sinai, including programs to help quit smoking.

 Mesothelioma Experts at Mount Sinai

 Mount Sinai does not have a specific mesothelioma division or center, but it does have one of the leading mesothelioma experts in the world on staff.
 Dr. Raja Flores heads Mount Sinai’s Thoracic Surgery Department and the Thoracic Surgical Oncology Program and the Mount Sinai Cancer Center.
 Dr. Flores’s leadership and work have led to the use of less invasive surgical treatments for mesothelioma patients.
-These procedures that he has worked to develop are as effective as more radical surgeries and help patients live longer and enjoy a greater quality of life.
+The procedures he developed are as effective as more radical surgeries and help patients live longer and enjoy a greater quality of life.
 He is a leader in performing video-assisted minimally invasive surgeries.

 Mount Sinai is a treatment facility and network, a teaching facility, but also a medical center dedicated to research.
 For mesothelioma, there have been and are many ongoing research projects and clinical trials.
 Under the leadership of Dr. Flores, the thoracic surgery department has studied and compared the two main surgical procedures used to treat pleural mesothelioma: extrapleural pneumonectomy, which removes one lung and the lung-sparing and less radical pleurectomy/decortication.